Georges73/ACCOUNT-FRONT-BACK-END/README.md

 This app just shows how autocomplte works with Angular, Springboot Elasticsearchrepository and Elasticsearch 6.X.
 The purpose is to show how autocopmlete search can work in this architecture.
 This app works perfectly but is still in a draft stage.
-Meaning, it still has some leftovers of the battlefield that it was.
+Meaning, it still has some leftovers of the battlefield it was.
 So please appologise if it's a bit messy.